knobs-dials/latexcolor/README.md

-For example, it shows (by default):
+For example, it shows something like:

 ![simpler output](/screenshots/simpler.png?raw=true)